Columbia County Divorce Lawyer

 - Whether or not the lower or non-earning spouse gave up their own career aspirations in order to support the education or career of the other.

 The non-marital property will not be divided.
 Non-marital property is the property that was acquired before the marriage, or personal injury awards, inheritance, or gifts specifically given to one spouse.
+Our attorneys in Columbia County could help someone during the asset division process of a divorce case.

 Child Support, Child Custody, and Spousal Support